AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/LOCALIZATION.md

   replace the linear scalar on line `77` in the localizer with your scalar.
 Make sure you replace the number, not add on or multiply it to the previous number.
 The tuner takes into account your current scalar.
 * Once you're done with all this, your localizer should be tuned.
 To test it out, you can go to `Localization Test` and push around or drive around your robot.
 Go to [FTC Dashboard](http://192.168.43.1:8080/dash) and on the top right, switch the drop down from the default view to the field view.
 Then, on the bottom left corner, you should see a field and the robot being drawn on the field.
+You can then move your robot around and see if the movements look accurate on FTC Dashboard.
+If they don't, then you'll want to re-run some of the previous steps.
+Otherwise, congrats on tuning your localizer!

+## Pinpoint Localizer
+* First you will need to plug in the pinpoint to the i2c port.
+Ensure that the dead wheel encoder wires are plugged into the proper ports on the pinpoint to ensure no error within the tuning steps.
+* Then, go to the `PinpointLocalier.java` file and go to where it tells you to replace the current statement with your pinpoint port in the constructor.
+Replace the `deviceName` parameter with the name of the port that the pinpoint is connected to.
+* Next, follow the instructions left by the TODO: comment and enter in the odometry measurements either in mms or inches (We have the conversion rates listed).
+* First, to ensure that your pinpoint is properly connected, please run the `SensorGoBildaPinpointExample.java` file left in the `tuning` folder located within `localization`.
+* Once completed, the localizer should be properly tuned.
+To test it out, you can go to `Localization Test` and push around or drive around your robot.
+Go to [FTC Dashboard](http://192.168.43.1:8080/dash) and on the top right, switch the drop down from the default view to the field view.
+Then, on the bottom left corner, you should see a field and the robot being drawn on the field.
 You can then move your